arcionlabs/arcion-docs/content/docs/source-setup/Cassandra.md

             allow: ["your_column_name"]
             conditions: "your_condition"
       ```
-For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")
+For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference").

 ## III.
 Setup Extractor Configuration